 Status of the Hernia Mesh Class-Action MDL Litigation Against C.R.
 Bard

-Over the last 5-6 years, thousands of hernia mesh product liability lawsuits have been filed against C.R.
+Over the last seven years, thousands of hernia mesh product liability lawsuits have been filed against C.R.
 Bard.
 These lawsuits allege that Bard’s polypropylene mesh products were not adequately tested before release and had design flaws that made them unsafe for certain patients.

 In 2017 the Judicial Panel on Multidistrict Litigation (JMPL) consolidated all of the Bard hernia mesh lawsuits in federal courts into a newly created Multi-District Litigation (MDL), which is similar to a class-action.
-Six years later, here we are.
+Seven years later, here we are.

 Ohio MDL